ShengHuaWu/Vapor3Series/Authentication/README.md

     }
 }
 ```
-This extension tells Vapor what type the user is, which property is the token and which one is the user ID.
+This extension tells Vapor what type the user is, which property the token is, and which one the user ID is.
 Then, switch to our `User` model and add the following extension.
 ```
 extension User: TokenAuthenticatable {